“We fast not to please the Divine, but to cleanse our body.” – Gurudev Sri Sri Ravi Shankar

 Procedure for Dhokla

-• Step 1 – Dry grind samak chawal into a grainy powder.
-Don’t grind it to a fine powder.
-(If you wish to wash samak before use, after wash, sieve excess water and then grind.
-Some prefer to soak samak chawal and grind it after 3-4 hours.)
+Step 1: Dry grind samak chawal into a grainy powder.
+Avoid grinding it into a fine powder.
+If you prefer, you can wash the samak before use; after washing, sieve out the excess water and then grind.
+Some also choose to soak the samak chawal and grind it after 3-4 hours.

-• Step 3 – Add salt, curd, ginger and green chilli paste.
-If you don’t like ginger, you can avoid it.
-But I prefer using ginger in fasting recipes to keep up the digestive fire.
-Add water to bring the batter to a flowing consistency.
-Set aside to rest overnight or for 2-4 hours.
+Step 3: Mix in salt, curd, and ginger-green chili paste.
+If you don’t like ginger, you can omit it.
+Add water to achieve a flowing batter consistency.
+Set the mixture aside to rest overnight or for 2-4 hours.

 • Step 6 – Add this Eno mix to the batter.
 Mix well and pour it into the greased pan to set in the steamer.